venkatvi/UdacitySelfDrivingCarNanoDegree/Term2/Proj4_PIDController/README.md

 The PID controller for throttle value can be excluded using -e parameter
 >./pid -e

+A help page is also added to the command line version of the executable.

 ## Implementation
 The PID procedure implementated for steering angle and throttle follow the lectures.
 In addition to base algorithm implementing PID controller, the implementation also includes a twiddler which can tune in parameters for every 200 steps.